 Videos rule the internet.
 And the growing need for subtitles means that they’re also fast becoming a regular feature for translators.
 However, time and space restrictions make subtitling a challenging, time-consuming task.
 It requires not only talented translators, but also effective tools.
-SDL has risen to the challenge with a solution that aims to simplify the task of translating video content.
+RWS has risen to the challenge with a solution that aims to simplify the task of translating video content.
 We show you what the plugin can – and can’t – do.

 All-in-one video and translation software

 The SDL Studio Subtitling plugin combines a CAT tool with subtitling software.
-It’s available free of charge from the SDL store (though only for Trados Studio 2019) and supports all standard file types.
+It’s available free of charge from the store (though only for Trados Studio 2019) and supports all standard file types.
 The plugin allows users to play videos directly in Trados, with the translated subtitles added at the appropriate locations.
 This saves the translator a lot of time and effort, as they no longer have to switch back and forth between their translation software and the video player.
 They are also able to access all their usual translation memories and termbases, and to carry out quality assurance and spellchecks.

 In addition to these useful functions, the plugin also offers subtitle-specific quality assurance.
 After all, it’s not just the content of subtitles that matters, but also their length and timing.
 That’s why the plugin also displays the subtitle timecodes (when they appear and disappear), the character count per line and the reading speed for each subtitle.
 The user can define the maximum values themselves.
 If they exceed them, Trados will flag it up.